 Consolidated cash flows for the whole Volkswagen Financial Services Group are included in the Volkswagen AG consolidated financial statements; therefore a separate cash flow statement for the Company is not required by Dutch law.
-To be in line with practice in the capital market, FSNV prepares a cash flow statement, using the indirect method.
+To be in line with practice in the capital market, FSNV prepares a cash flow statement, using the direct method, whereas in previous years, the indirect method for the current year and for the comparative figures, whereas in the Financial Statements of previous years, the indirect method was applied.
+The change of method does not have any effect on the figures.